zsofimajor/aliit-builder-hub/resources-and-support/index.md

   </div>
 </div>

-<p>Midnight may reimburse up to $250 USD for eligible meetup expenses once the event has taken place and the post-event report confirms the agreed-upon goals were achieved.</p>
+<p>Midnight _may_ reimburse up to $250 USD for eligible meetup expenses once the event has taken place, the post-event report confirms the agreed-upon goals were achieved, and the organiser has been accepted into the Aliit Fellowship as Fellow and completed their first full monthly reporting cycle.</p>

 <p><a href="https://mpc.midnight.network/aliit-candidate-community-event-proposal">Submit a meetup proposal on this link</a>.</p>

-<blockquote>Event proposals are only considered from Builders who have at least joined Zealy and begun participating by earning points.</blockquote>
+<blockquote>Event proposals are only considered from Builders who have at least joined Zealy and have already earned at least 500 XPs.</blockquote>

 <div class="card">
   <h3>🏆 Hackathons</h3>